 How much sleep do children need?

-So you see, there simply can’t be a timetabled schedule, because it’s dependent on so many variables that change almost hourly.
+So, how much sleep do children need?
+Well, there simply can’t be a timetabled schedule, because it’s dependent on so many variables that change almost hourly.

 One step ahead